A classification of Fourier summation formulas and crystalline measures: Proof of Theorem

-is independent of $y>c_1$ and is nonzero only for countable many real $\la$'s.
-By condition $({\rm IV})$, we can apply Lemma \ref{lem:condatinfty} to deduce there is a real-valued locally finite measure $\mu$ of degree at most $2$ such that \eqref{eq:fkernelrep} is true.
+for every $M>0$, so the function $a(\la)$ defined in \eqref{eq:adef} is locally summable.
+Lemma \ref{lem:fdisc}(i) $f$ is bounded for $\im z>2c_1$, in particular $\lim_{y\to\infty} \re f(iy)/y=0$.
+By condition $({\rm IV})$, we can now apply Lemma \ref{lem:condatinfty} to deduce there is a real-valued locally finite measure $\mu$ of degree at most $2$ such that \eqref{eq:fkernelrep} is true.
 In particular,

 As in Lemma \ref{lem:condatinfty} one can then write $f=f_1-f_2$ such that $\Re f_j \geq 0$ in $\H$ and $f_j(i)=\int_{\r} \frac{\d \mu_j(t)}{2\pi(1+t^2)}$.
 We can then apply Harnack's inequality \cite[p.
 136]{Be}, that translates to